DecadeReverb/strainer-asp-dotnet/README.md

 ## Sorting way formatting

 In order to determine sorting way Strainer uses `ISortingWayFormatter` service with its default implementation `DescendingPrefixSortingWayFormatter`.
-It checks against the presence of a prefix indicating descending sorting way, specifically a dash `-`.
+It checks against the presence of a prefix indicating a descending sorting way, specifically a dash `-`.
 For example:

- - `Name` will be translated to ascending sorting.
+ - `Name` will be translated to sorting in ascending order.
- - `-Name` will be translated to descending sorting.
+ - `-Name` will be translated to sorting in descending order.

 In order to perform your own sorting way determination and formatting, implement `ISortingWayFormatter` interface (see [DescendingPrefixSortingWayFormatter](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Services/Sorting/DescendingPrefixSortingWayFormatter.cs) for reference).